m3dev/pptx-template/README.rst

-ppt-template
+pptx-template
 ============

-ppt-template is an PowerPoint presentation builder.
+pptx-template is an PowerPoint presentation builder.

 This helps your routine reporting work that have many manual copy-paste from excel chart to powerpoint, or so.